How to pack and move a craft room

 In short, don’t neglect the craft room on moving day!

 As you can see above, moving a craft room or packing craft supplies can be more complicated than it first seems.
-Thankfully, if you’re crafting, you may already be a creative person with more ideas to add to our list of how to move a craft room!
+Thankfully, if you’re crafting, you may already be creative person with more ideas to add to our list of how to move a craft room!
 And if not, don’t worry.
 Be sure to tell your movers well in advance that your craft room may require special attention.
 They can then consider this when giving you an estimate or quote on the cost of moving.

 If you are looking for a professional moving company, give Ferguson Moving & Storage a call at 604-922-2212 or request a quote online.